lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 ### Barrier

-Enables multiple tasks to synchronize at a common point.
-A barrier is initialized with a count, and all tasks calling `wait()` will block until the specified number of tasks have arrived.
+A `Barrier` allows multiple tasks to wait until all of them have reached a certain point of execution before any of them are allowed to continue.
+One task is designated as the "leader" upon completion.

 ```rust
 use tokio::sync::Barrier;